bastienleonard/pysfml-cython/doc/sphinx/source/audio.rst

    .. method:: save_to_file(filename)

-      Save the sound buffer to an audio file.
+      Save the sound buffer to an audio file. :exc:`PySFMLException` is raised if saving fails.

 .. class:: SoundStream